doroshenko-viktor/doroshenko-viktor.github.io/content/linux/users_groups_permissions.md

 ---
-title: Linux: Rights And Permissions
+title: Linux Rights And Permissions
 date: "2022-10-22"
 description: "Permissions, users and groups in Linux"
 ---

-# Linux Rights System

 ## Permission Groups